 Personnel Source provides its employees with paid sick leave pursuant to Oregon law.
 In the event of any conflict between this policy and applicable law, the law will be followed.

 Employees are entitled to accrue sick leave and will be limited to using up to 40 hours of paid sick leave each year.
 The employee will accrue eligible hours in accordance with current statute (one hour for every 30 hours worked).
-Accrued sick leave hours will not be allowable until the employee has been employed at least 90 days.
+Use of accrued sick leave hours will not be allowable until the employee has been employed at least 90 days.

 Each employee will be provided a written accounting at least quarterly of the amount of unused leave time available, this information is availible on your pay stub.

 Under Oregon’s paid sick leave law:

 Paid time off may be used for the following reasons: